triplelift-internal/kafka/GLOBAL_BALANCE_TASK_ASSIGNOR_BEHAVIOR.md

 ---

-## Scenario 1: Initial Allocation (Starting Unassigned State)
+## Scenario 1: Initial Allocation New Consumer Group Deployment

 ### Description
-New consumer group deployment with no pre-existing task assignments.
+A new consumer group deployment with no pre-existing task assignments.
 Tasks are allocated evenly among all available worker nodes.

 ### Behavior
-- Allocate equal number of tasks among all 5 available worker nodes
+- Allocate equal number of tasks among all available worker nodes, in this example 5
 - Per-consumer task count difference ≤ 1
 - Overall total tasks difference per worker ≤ 1